 In the States, you probably go out with your smartphones and a bank card.
 But, here in Vietnam, especially when you come across local restaurants, they don’t often accept the card.
 So, you should bring cash if you want to dive into the local culture in small markets.
 The good news for you is that ATMs are quite available.
 Most of them accept international cards like VISA, Mastercard.
 If you happen to have only cards, find an ATM.

 If you were born and grow up in the U.S., you must have been accustomed to the tipping culture after eating out.
-But, the Vietnamese don’t do so.
-Tipping is sometimes considered rude to the waiter and waitress.
-That’s why the best way to praise the cook for excellent culinary techniques is to give him or her a thumb up with compliment like “Ngon lắm”, “Tuyệt lắm” or “Cảm ơn”.
+Tipping is not customary in Vietnam although nowadays many Western-style restaurants and coffee shops have a tipping box at the counter.
+Still, customers are not required to tip for the service.
+It all depends on how you rate the service quality.
+Sometime the best way to praise the cook for excellent culinary techniques is to give him or her a thumb up with compliment like “Ngon lắm”, “Tuyệt lắm” or “Cảm ơn”.

 As an indigenous Asian country, Vietnam is quite reserved in terms of public affection.
 Intimate contact like hugging, kissing in public places is not welcomed.
 It would be very rude to the natives if you are half-naked anywhere rather than the beach although the weather is boiling hot.